Get your garden ready for fall with these 10 easy steps. Preparing your garden for fall isn’t hard as long as you follow these easy tips.

 While it can be sad to pull out plants when it seems like you just planted them a few short months ago it’s for the best.
 Remove any dead vegetable plants and spent annuals and add them to your compost pile.

 2. Remove any diseased plants or foliage

 Removing diseased leaves and plants from your garden is really important.
-If you leave them in your garden it can spread to other plants and overwinter to cause you problems next garden season also.
+If you leave them in your garden they can spread to other plants and overwinter to cause you problems next garden season.

 It’s best to either burn these if they are a non-toxic plant or bag them up and take them to your landfill.